reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 - Magisk Installed

 ## Installation Guide & Download Link
-- Install this module https://www.pling.com/p/1531761/ via Magisk Manager or Recovery
+- Install this module https://www.pling.com/p/1531761/ via Magisk app or Recovery
-- Install AML Magisk Module https://zackptg5.com/android.php#aml only if using any other audio mod module
+- Install AML Magisk Module https://t.me/androidryukimodsdiscussions/29836 only if using any other audio mod module
 - Reboot
 - Open Moto Audio app via quick settings and tap 'Show icon in the app tray' to show Moto Audio app icon launcher
 - Tap 'About' then tap multiple times the image if you want to disable FX for loudspeaker